Handball Association of India

 Handball Association of India is the governing body for handball in India.
 HAI is a member of the Asian Handball Federation and the International Handball Federation.
-It is also a member of Commonwealth Handball Association and South Asian Handball Federation.
+It is also a member of the Commonwealth Handball Association and the South Asian Handball Federation.

 History

 HAI replaced the Handball Federation of India as the official handball governing body in 2023.
 HFI was founded by Jagat Singh Chauhan from Rohtak (Haryana) who was an alumnus of YMCA College of Physical Education of Madras Chennai.
 He was also the first secretary general of HFI.

 The 1st Senior National Handball Championship was held at Sir Chhotu Ram Stadium, Rohtak, in the year 1972.
 Haryana won the gold medal and Vidharba got the silver medal.